-Pearl has garnered six National Coach of the Year awards, and his teams have set school records for wins at three different universities (29 at Southern Indiana in 1995, 26 at UW-Milwaukee in 2005 and 31 at Tennessee in 2008).
-His teams have also won at least 10 games in league play in nine out of his 13 seasons as a Division I head coach.
+Pearl has garnered six National Coach of the Year awards, and his teams have set school records for wins at three different universities.

 Pearl's coaching career began at his alma mater, Boston College, as a student assistant coach to the legendary Dr. Tom Davis.
 After 14 seasons seated to the right of Davis, the 32-year-old Pearl embarked on his own head coaching career.
 But Pearl's first break came during his undergraduate career at BC when Davis offered him a position of student assistant in 1978.
 In 1981, the Eagles won the Big East Conference championship and reached the Sweet Sixteen of the NCAA Tournament.
 The following season, BC advanced to the Elite Eight.